 Whether you qualify for a subsidy.
 Depending on your income and the size of your family, you may qualify for tax credits or reduced out-of-pocket costs.
 If you have a very low income, you may be eligible for coverage under Medicaid or the Children's Health Insurance Program (CHIP).
 For details, see How to Save Money on Obamacare Plans.

 Where you live.
 Even within a state, premiums often vary from region to region.

 How old you are.
 Under Obamacare, you can enroll in a health plan at any age, but your cost will probably depend, in part, on your age.

 Whether you smoke.
-Insurers can charge people who use tobacco up to 50% more in monthly premiums than those who do not.
+Insurers in most states can charge people who use tobacco up to 50% more in monthly premiums than those who do not.
 The average additional cost is about 20%.
 Subsidies can’t be used to cover any portion of the tobacco surcharge.

 For more information, select your state below.

 You may also be interested in:

 Learn whether you must have health coverage under the Affordable Care Act (Obamacare) in your state.

 Where to go in your state to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.